eliabecardoso/cls-context-wrapper/README.md

 <br />

-- `middleware(...args: any[]): void`: all of the middlewares and routes setup can set or read context values if it is called after this middleware, like [asyncLocalStorage.run](https://nodejs.org/api/async_context.html#asynclocalstoragerunstore-callback-args) and [Namespace.run](https://github.com/eliabecardoso/cls-hooked#namespaceruncallback).
+- `middleware(): void`: all of the middlewares and routes setup can set or read context values if it is called after this middleware, like [asyncLocalStorage.run](https://nodejs.org/api/async_context.html#asynclocalstoragerunstore-callback-args) and [Namespace.run](https://github.com/eliabecardoso/cls-hooked#namespaceruncallback).

 <br />